junecha/Blok_tech/README.md

 ## What am I looking at?
 This is a dating application for the project Tech I am following.
 The application is build in Node and the server is written with Express with an template engine 'Ejs'.
 The database that I am using with the application is MongoDB.

+## Job story:
+As a user of the dating site, I want to be able to tell other's my interests, so other users can get to know me better and result in better matches.
+To be able to meet these requirements, the user is able to make a account and set their interests in games, these interest will be set in a certain way for others to see.

 ## Wiki

 Check my wiki for all the documentation.
 (FYI wiki is written in Dutch)